icapps/ios-faro/README.md

 ### Core Data entities
 Writing unit tests with Core Data can be hard.
-With AirRivet you can write unit test for CoreData but it is still combursome.
+With Faro you can write unit test for CoreData but it is still combursome.
 Do the stepps like above but make sure to provide the managedObjectContext for unit tests.
 See `CoreDataUnitTests`.
 Make sure you create a singleton for your `CoreDataUnitTests` instance.